SEO Blog Post Word Count: Ideal Length for Rankings

 Key Findings

-- Top 10 results average: The average word count of first-page results is approximately 1,400-1,500 words
+- Top 10 results average: First-page results average around 1,400-1,500 words

-- Social shares: Long-form content (1,000-2,000 words) gets 56% more social shares than short content
+- Social shares: Long-form content (1,000-2,000 words) gets 56% more shares

-- Comprehensive content tends to satisfy user intent better
+- Comprehensive content satisfies search intent better

 Recommended Word Count by Content Type